VLHosting/VLBetBot/README.md

 This means every time you earn 30k, 15k will be put aside for withdrawing or when you bust.

-If you have any questions, feel free to bring them up with me in the BustaBit chat @CurtisVL!

-### Got a better tutorial to put on here?
+### Got a better tutorial to put on here or have a question?
 Contact me in the BustaBit chat @CurtisVL!

+## Donators:
+-Paladin (bustapaladin)